 - Let your little one handle the cutlery even if they don’t have good hand-eye coordination yet.

 - Ask your child how they want the food to be served on their plate.

 They are very active and don’t like to stop playing to sit and eat:

 - Don’t sit your little one down until the meal is ready and their plate is set.

 - Try to make each meal brief.

-- During snack times, give him healthy and easy-to-eat options while he plays.
+- During snack times, give them healthy and easy-to-eat options while they play.

 Your little one eats between meals.
-This means that he eats little snacks without any fixed schedule, so he usually isn’t hungry during meal times:
+This means that they eat little snacks without any fixed schedule, so they usually aren’t hungry during meal times:

 - Remember that snack portions must be small.
 For example, proteins have to be the size of your kid’s palm, and any other foods can be sized by one or two spoonfuls.